LGBTQ Health & Sexuality Resources

 Our goal is not to re-invent the wheel but, rather, to invite you to explore the many wonderful resources already in existence, nationwide.
 Please peruse this section for more information on LGBTQ sexual health, in addition to information on LGBTQ general health and wellness.
-If you don’t see what you specifically looking for, feel free to contact the Sexual Health Program Coordinator & University Health Center LGBTQ Liaison, Jenna Beckwith at email@example.com or 301-314-8130.
-Additionally, you may ask any LGBTQ health-related question anonymously through The Fenway Institute Ask the LGBTQ Expert Column
+If you don’t see what you specifically looking for or have a resource that you think could be helpful to add to our list, feel free to contact the Sexual Health Programs Coordinator & University Health Center LGBTQ Liaison, Jenna Beckwith Messman at firstname.lastname@example.org or 301-314-8130.
+Additionally, you may ask any LGBTQ health-related question anonymously through The Fenway Institute Ask the LGBTQ Expert Column.

 Gay& Bisexual Men’s Health& Wellness

 Boston's Fenway Transgender Health Program has a comprehensive website with several links available for general Transgender health and wellness, information on transitioning, links for support groups, glossaries of terms, and more.

 LGBTQ Campus Resources: